Prepare for College, Prepare for Life

 - Developmental Education (DE)

 - Prepare for PCC's college credit programs - and for your chosen career.
 Many students already enrolled in credit courses take developmental classes as needed to meet the requirements of their degree program.
 Courses include reading, writing and mathematics.
 Support services, including tutoring are also available.
 Financial aid funds can be used for most developmental education courses.
-Project DEgree is a new DE program at the PCC Southeast Center that offers an optional cohort approach to Development Education.
+Project DEgree is a new DE program at the PCC Southeast Campus that offers an optional cohort approach to Development Education.

 - English for Speakers of Other Languages (ESOL)